Glossary of Formal Languages and Compilation

 Lambda (empty production)

-Rule that rewrites a non-terminal to the empty string (ε).
+A rule that rewrites a non-terminal as the empty string ($\varepsilon$).
 The symbol disappears without a trace.

 → See B6